xenia-e/surfs_up/README.md

 In addition to this, we advise analyzing precipitation data in June and December and March and September temperatures statistic.

-Comparing precipitation statistic for December and June allow as to assume that business sustainability will not be affected by extensive rains either.
+Comparing precipitation statistic for December and June allow us to assume that business sustainability will not be affected by extensive rains either.
 Anyway, analysis shows that June has more rainy days than December, but at the same time, the average precipitation level is lower in June.

 ![June presipitation statistic](https://github.com/xenia-e/surfs_up/blob/main/analysis/june_prcp.png)